pradyunsg/furo/README.md

 From my perspective anyway, a ferret is a really good spirit animal for this project: cute, small, steals little things from various places, and hisses at you when you try to make it do things it doesn't like.

-> I'm plan on commissioning a logo for this project (or making one myself), consistenting of a cute ferret.
+> I plan on commissioning a logo for this project (or making one myself), consistenting of a cute ferret.
 Please reach out if you're interested!

 ## Used By